HKultalahti/Bioinformatics_portfolio/README.md

-# Bioinformatics (and lab raports coming soon) portfolio
+# Bioinformatics & lab skills portfolio
-Welcome to my bioinformatics portfolio!
+Welcome to my portfolio!

-I’m a Master of Science in Genetics and Molecular Biology (University of Oulu), specialized in bioinformatics and virology.
-This repository contais pieces of my bioinformatic master's thesis "Muurahaisten RNA-viruskirjon kartoittaminen" (Mapping of the ant RNA virome) that demonstrate my skills in data analysis, scripting, and biological interpretation.
-My thesis is not publically available but can be read by request.
+I’m a **Master of Science in Genetics and Molecular Biology** (University of Oulu), specialized in **bioinformatics and virology**.
+This repository contais pieces of my bioinformatic master's thesis "Muurahaisten RNA-viruskirjon kartoittaminen" (Mapping of the ant RNA virome) that demonstrate my skills in **data analysis, scripting, and biological interpretation**.
+Additionally you can find my own visualisations, scripts (shell & R), lab manuals (coming soon) and essays (coming soon) all written by me.

+Please notice, that my thesis is not publically available but can be read by request.

-## 🔬 Areas of expertise
+## 🔬 Areas of expertise in bioinformatics
 - *De novo transcriptome analysis from RNA-seq data*
   → pipeline development using Lazypipe, including QC, assembly, and annotation